 - Once done, add to the cauliflower and onion mixture then add in the chickpeas and the remaining veggie broth.

-- Add the strained tomatoes and the coconut milk.
+- Add the strained tomatoes, coconut water, and coconut milk.
 Let it simmer for 15 minutes more until the gravy thickens.

 - Add the peas at the very end.